LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 README §6 (summarized) or in `supplementary_localbiz_exploratory/` (full detail) — but it changed how the cumulative weight of that output is presented and read.
-(This split was originally implemented as a two-level "Level 1 / Level 2" structure; see entry B7 below for a further naming refinement that does not alter this entry's substance.)
+(This split was originally implemented as a two-level "Level 1 / Level 2" structure; see entry B7 below for a further naming refinement that does not alter this entry's substance.
+The same discipline was later extended one tier further for the mitigation study — see B8/B9 below.)

 `[affects: README §1, §2, §6, §7, §8, §9; this was the largest reframing pass in this log
 until B7]`